OmegaAOL/Firefox-3-Theme-NEW/README.md

 Go to https://greasyfork.org/en/scripts/485622-startube and click the green "Install" button

-Restart Firefox, open YouTube, and configure StarTube to your liking (DO NOT SELECT "ADAPTIVE", IT IS BUGGY AS HELL)
+Restart Firefox, open YouTube, and configure StarTube to your liking.
+For an era-appropiate theme (Firefox 3.6 was released early 2010), select Stargazer (late 2009).

 # Other add-ons I recommend to complete the experience